Probate Q&A Series

 Analysis

 Apply the Rule to the Facts: The heirs reopened a closed estate to deal with corporate stock the issuer will not transfer.
 If they need more time before the scheduled hearing, they should promptly file a motion showing cause—such as needing time to gather documents from the issuer or retain counsel.
-If they seek more than 10 days, they should explain good cause and why justice requires the extra time.
 If a response or deadline has already passed, they must show excusable neglect.
-If all parties agree, filing a written stipulation for up to 30 extra days is the fastest path.
+If all parties agree, that may help support the request, but the clerk still controls whether to continue a scheduled hearing.

 Process & Timing

 1. Who files: Any party needing time (the heirs or their counsel).
 Where: Clerk of Superior Court in the county where the estate is administered.
 What: A written “Motion to Continue” or “Motion to Extend Time” stating the reason, how much additional time is needed, and a proposed new date; include a proposed order.
 Serve all parties under Rule 5.
-When: File as soon as the need arises and before the deadline or hearing if possible; initial extensions are typically up to 10 days, longer require good cause.
+When: File as soon as the need arises and before the deadline or hearing if possible.

 2. The clerk may rule on the papers or set a short hearing; timing varies by county.
-If all parties agree, submit a signed stipulation extending time up to 30 days without court order and notify the clerk promptly.
+If all parties agree, submit the agreement or a consent motion and notify the clerk promptly.

 3. On approval, expect a written order continuing the hearing and an updated notice of the new date; file and serve the order and any revised notice on all parties.